mtc-20/AutoLogger/README.md

 **The Raspberry Pi uses face recognition to detect faces and recognise from existing database.
 Then, uses hand gesture detection to log in/out.**

+**This fork presents a GUI that should make it easier to use the autologger on the Touchscreen.**
 ## Hardware
 - [Raspberry Pi 3][pi]
 - [Raspberry Pi Camera V2][cam]